Dataprius/dataprius-api-php/README.md

 Once the application is installed.
 Go to the button in the lower left corner.
 - Click Start -> Configuration -> API Keys

 There you can request API keys.
 There is a activation process, Dataprius will you send an email when your request have been validated and your keys are available.
+After that you will see API Keys on the same window in Configuration.

 # Demo